bradyp19/soc-in-the-box-2025/ludus-ansible-templates/Readme.md

 ## Enable WinRM (Manual Setup via PowerShell)

-Run the following **PowerShell commands as Administrator** on the Windows host:
+Run the following **PowerShell commands as Administrator** on the Windows10-2019-Server host:

 ```powershell
 # Enable and start WinRM service